Danny Fenster

 Danny Fenster (born c.
 1984) is an American journalist.
-He is the managing editor of Frontier Myanmar, a local news magazine.
+He was the managing editor of Frontier Myanmar, a local news magazine.
 In the aftermath of the 2021 Myanmar coup d'état, Fenster became the only foreign journalist to be charged by military authorities, and was sentenced to 11 years in prison for sedition and related charges shortly before he was released in November 2021.
 The National Press Club awarded Fenster with the 2021 John Aubuchon Press Freedom Award during his detention.

 Early life

 Fenster was born c.
 1984 to Buddy and Rose Fenster.
 Fenster grew up in Huntington Woods, a suburb of Detroit, Michigan.
 He attended Burton Elementary School, Norup Middle School, and Berkley High School, and pursued undergraduate studies at Columbia College Chicago; he received a master's degree in creative writing from Wayne State University.

 Career

 Before relocating to Asia in 2018, Fenster worked for news outlets in Detroit and Louisiana.
 Fenster previously worked as a reporter and copy editor for Myanmar Now from mid-2019 until July 2020, and joined Frontier Myanmar in August 2020.